 Ways to cope with your feelings

-- Talk with other people.
+Talk with others.
 When people try to protect each other by hiding their feelings, they can feel very alone.
 Talking can help the people around you know what you’re thinking.
-It may help to talk about your feelings with someone you trust.
-You can talk with your spouse or partner, a close friend, family member, chaplain, nurse, social worker, or psychologist.
-You may also find it helpful to talk to someone who’s going through radiation therapy, or a cancer survivor or caregiver who has been through a similar treatment.
-Through our Patient and Caregiver Support Program, you have a chance to speak with former patients and caregivers.
-To learn more about this service, call 212-639-5007.
+It might help to talk about your feelings with someone you trust.
+For example, you can talk with your spouse or partner, close friend, or family member.
+You can also talk with a chaplain (spiritual advisor), nurse, social worker, or psychologist.

 Female Sexual Medicine & Women’s Health Program